rouyng/airspotbot/README.md

                         Optional path to watchlist file.
 Defaults to ./config/watchlist.csv -i [IMAGEDIR], --imagedir [IMAGEDIR]
                         Optional path to directory of images. airspotbot will search here for image files defined in the watchlist.
 Defaults to ./images/
+  -d, --disable-tweets  Optional flag to disable tweets.
+Can be used for testing without TwitterAPI credentials.
   --version             show program's version number and exit
 ```